Eugene-Myong/Let-Him-Cook/README.md

 ## Assessment of Missingness

 NMAR: Not Missing At Random.
 This term describes a missing value in which the reason for its missingness depends on the value itself.
-And after my hours of reasearch and acute calculations, I have reason to believe that this recipes dataset does in fact have a column that is NMAR!
-And it's none other than the Average Rating column.
+And after my hours of reasearch and acute calculations, I have reason to believe that it is plausible for the avg_rating column to be NMAR!

 First of all, the Average Rating column can only exist if it has at least one rating.
-Thus, if a recipe never recieved any ratings, than obviously it can't have an average of those nonexistent ratings!
+Thus, if a recipe never received any ratings, than obviously it can't have an average of those nonexistent ratings!

 But when would this happen?
-Perhaps for new recipes that have just been uploaded or rare recipes that not many people are looking for, they may not recieve many views, and thus it's reasonable to think that they recieve even less ratings (or in this case, none at all).
+Perhaps for new recipes that have just been uploaded or rare recipes that not many people are looking for, they may not receive many views, and thus it's reasonable to think that they receive even less ratings (or in this case, none at all).
 This could also happen with poorly written recipes.
 If you're looking for a pizza recipe and you find one that only has one step: "Buy one", then you would probably keep looking.
-Since that recipe was never technically used, it won't recieve any ratings.
+Since that recipe was never technically used, it won't receive any ratings.

 As such, additional data such as the number of steps/ingredients and the steps/ingredients themselves may clue us in as to why exactly a recipe has no ratings.
 If we could find a reason in other data as to why a recipe doesn't have a rating/average rating, then that would make the Average Rating column Missing At Random (MAR), which means the missing values depend on another column.

 But is this the case for this data?
 Well...

 As it turns out, it is!
+Or, well, since we can't really prove it, there is strong evidence that it is.
 I ran a permutation test to find out whether the number of steps is involved in the missingness of average rating.

 <iframe
   src="assets/nmar-test.html"